Skip to main content

 This guide breaks down what separates bioidentical from traditional HRT, what the research actually shows, and how to discuss options with a menopause-informed clinician.

 Definition: Bioidentical hormones are structurally identical to hormones naturally produced by the human body.
 Traditional HRT uses synthetic or animal-derived hormones that may differ in molecular structure.
-Both categories can include FDA-approved formulations.
+Both categories can include regulated prescription formulations.

 What Are Bioidentical Hormones